X-ray analysis of JWST's first galaxy cluster lens SMACS J0723.3-7327: X-ray data analysis

 A similar analysis was done also for the {\sl Chandra} data.
 The following energy bands (in units of keV) are used for {\sl Chandra} analysis: [0.5--0.75], [0.75--1.0], [1.0--1.25], [1.25--1.5], [1.5--2.0], [2.0--3.0], [3.0--4.0], [4.0--5.0], [5.0--6.0], [6.0--7.0].
 Limited by the FOV of {\sl Chandra}, the size of the image is reduced to 4~Mpc $\times$ 4~Mpc.
 However, this is still large enough to contain the background emission in the fitting.
 The {\sl Chandra} exposure map computed by {\tt CIAO} is always folded by the effective area.
 In order to get the unfolded exposure map as required by MBProj2D, we extracted a spectrum in the center of the image and renormalised the folded exposure maps using the exposure time information of the spectrum.

 The electron density profiles measured using MBProj2D are plotted in Fig.~\ref{neprof}.
-Also shown are the cumulative gas mass profiles.
+The best-fit parameters are provided in Table~\ref{para_ne}.
+Also shown in Fig.~\ref{neprof} are the cumulative gas mass profiles.
 The results from {\sl eROSITA} and {\sl Chandra} agree very well.
 There is only a very small discrepancy in the density profile in the outskirts, which is acceptable considering that the {\sl Chandra} data is too shallow in these regions, thus the {\sl Chandra} result is probably an extrapolation of the best-fit model dominated by the central region.